Find a Class

 The Eliot School offers classes to people of all ages in woodworking, sewing and yarn, fiber arts, book arts, drawing, painting, photography and other crafts and fine arts.

 19th century reports applauded the Eliot School for helping students “satisfy that instinctive desire of human beings to create.”
-Today, we still pursue the pleasures of craftsmanship and artistic creation—and continue our commitment to diversity, inclusion and equity.
+Today, we still inspire the pleasures of learning, craft and artistic creation— for all.

-The Eliot School inspires lifelong learning in craftsmanship and creativity for all.
+The Eliot School inspires lifelong learning in craft and creativity for all.

-The Eliot School cultivates welcoming environments where people convene across a continuum of age, economic means and backgrounds to build skills, craftsmanship and community.
-Its offerings satisfy the human desires to create, engage in self-expression and learn by doing, and its vision builds upon the school's historic role in shaping education in fine and applied arts.
+We cultivate welcoming environments where people convene across a continuum of age, economic means and backgrounds to build skills, craft and community.
+Our offerings satisfy the human desires to create, engage in self-expression and learn by doing, and our vision builds upon the school's historic role in shaping education in fine and applied arts.

 Learning and Enjoyment

 - We provide opportunities to imagine, create and build with head, hands and heart.

 - We help students learn for personal fulfillment and enjoyment.